kkentzo/mockit/README.md

 ## Coming up

+* http redirect (temporary, permanent)
 * custom response payloads
-* ready-made binaries for download
+* more verbose output

 ## Installation

 If you have a working Go environment, use `go get github.com/kkentzo/mockit`

+Ready-made binaries for download coming up...